Burning Rock provides an update on 2022 revenue guidance

 About Burning Rock

-Burning Rock Biotech Limited (NASDAQ: BNR and LSE: BNR), whose mission is to guard life via science, focuses on the application of next generation sequencing (NGS) technology in the field of precision oncology.
+Burning Rock Biotech Limited BNR, whose mission is to guard life via science, focuses on the application of next generation sequencing (NGS) technology in the field of precision oncology.
 Its business consists of i) NGS-based therapy selection testing for late-stage cancer patients, and ii) cancer early detection, which has moved beyond proof-of-concept R&D into the clinical validation stage.

 For more information about Burning Rock, please visit: ir.brbiotech.com.